 It can be hard not to take over responsibilities from your children.
 You should weigh up how much harm is likely to be caused if your kids do not carry out these responsibilities.
 If your kids ask you to drive them to work because they are too high, put your foot down and say no. If they attempt to then get in a car themselves, intervene so that they do not harm themselves or anyone (this could include taking away their keys or even ringing the police).

-If your children have pets or kids of their own and you worried about their welfare, you should think carefully as to how to handle the situation.
+If your children have pets or kids of their own and you are worried about their welfare, you should think carefully as to how to handle the situation.
 You do not want to keep offering to look after their kids so that they can get high.
 At the same time, you do not want them to neglect your grandkids.
-The best option may be to threaten getting social services involved so that they realize the gravity of what they’re doing.
+The best option may be to threaten to get social services involved so that they realize the gravity of what they’re doing.

 Help your kids to quit

 The best thing that you can do is to continuously take measures to help your kids to quit.
-This could involve throwing away any drugs you find, talking to them about getting treatment and helping look into treatment with them.
+This could involve throwing away any drugs you find, talking to them about getting treatment, and helping look into treatment with them.

-There are many different forms of professional treatment that are worth looking into including full rehabilitation, partial hospitalization, intensive outpatient care and outpatient care.
+There are many different forms of professional treatment that are worth looking into including full rehabilitation, partial hospitalization, intensive outpatient care, and outpatient care.
 Work together to find the right treatment program and offer motivation to help them follow their treatment plan.